khanhdang/homepage/index.md

 **News**

-- **2021-05:** Our paper titled "Energy-efficient Spike-based Scalable Architecture for Next Generation Cognitive AI Computing Systems" first authored by Mark has been award **Best Student Paper Award" at UNet'21.
+- **2021-05:** Our paper titled "Energy-efficient Spike-based Scalable Architecture for Next Generation Cognitive AI Computing Systems" first authored by Mark has been award **Best Student Paper Award** at UNet'21.
+Congrat Mark!
 - **2021-04:** Our paper titled "On the Design of a Fault-tolerant Scalable Three Dimensional NoC-based Digital Neuromorphic System with On-chip Learning" is accepted for publication in the IEEE Access.
 Access the paper [here](https://doi.org/10.1109/ACCESS.2021.3071089).